magenta-aps/cookie-consent/README.md

 ## How to deploy cookies and similar technologies legally

 *For practical purposes we use the term `cookie` for any technology that stores data on a client device.*
-This includes localstorage, InnoDB, cache storage, and the like.
+This includes cookies, localstorage, InnoDB, cache storage, and the like.

 To comply with EU cookie regulations and Danish cookie law in particular, your users must give you a *willing and informed consent* to storing any kind of data on their device.
 This is what the cookie popup component is here to do.